 How to Custom Format Numbers in Excel

-Formatting is nothing but making the data look better or make the data visually more appealing.
+Excel custom number formatting is nothing but making the data look better or make the data visually more appealing.
 Excel has many inbuilt number formatting, on top of this we can customize the excel number formatting by changing the format of the numbers.

 Excel works on numbers and based on the format we give it shows up the result.
 For example, look at the below example.